sonatype-nexus-community/auditjs/README.md

 header will be highlighted in red and information about the pertinent vulnerability will be printed to the screen.

-Running in verbose mode will give you lots of silly debug data.
-By default however we write all silly debug data to:
+By default we write all silly debug and error data to:

-`YOUR_HOME_DIR/.ossindex/.audit-js.combined.log`

-All errors are written to:

-`YOUR_HOME_DIR/.ossindex/.audit-js.error.log`

-The format in these files is similar to:
+`YOUR_HOME_DIR/.ossindex/.auditjs.combined.log`

 ```
 { level: 'debug',